TheBugCoder/particles-effects/README.md

 # particles-effects
-Just some cool particles effects using p5.js.
+Just some cool particles effects made using p5.js.
 Thanks to Traversy Media for the tutorial!